-WE BELIEVE that all children can learn, and we create opportunity through schools of choice that serve the educational needs of all students focused particularly on culturally diverse, vulnerable, un-served, and underserved populations such as the disenfranchised, economically disadvantaged, homeless, parenting teens, working young adults, fifth-year seniors, English language learners and more.
+WE BELIEVE that all children can learn, and we create opportunity through schools of choice that serve the educational needs of all students, focusing particularly on culturally diverse, vulnerable, unserved, and underserved populations such as the disenfranchised, economically disadvantaged, homeless, parenting teens, working young adults, fifth-year seniors, English language learners and more.

 WE BELIEVE in a compelling, different, and vibrant future through the creation of shared purpose.
-This future interests us, compels us, and inspires us - it is something we work toward collaboratively and collectively - a magnificent and significant portrait of our bold desire to change lives and shape outcomes for our students, our communities, and our world.
+This future interests us, compels us, and inspires us - it is something we work toward collaboratively and collectively - a magnificent and significant portrait of our bold desire to change lives and shape outcomes for our students, communities, and world.

-WE BELIEVE in the power of enlisting other people in the dream, to shape the dream, to believe with us and to stay dedicated to the dream.
+WE BELIEVE in the power of enlisting other people in the dream, shaping the dream, believing with us, and staying dedicated to the dream.
 We have an authentic desire to see people involved in this process of enlisting others to build this vision and ideal future together, partly because we understand that we support what we co-create.

-WE BELIEVE our integrity is embodied by the work to tirelessly create and ensure congruence between who we are, what we do, and how we do it.
+WE BELIEVE our integrity is embodied by the work to tirelessly create and ensure congruence between who we are, what we do, and how we do it

-WE BELIEVE in the empowerment of our stakeholders by providing connected autonomy, opportunity for input, resources, training, coaching and developing so that we can all succeed in carrying out our compelling vision.
+WE BELIEVE in empowering our stakeholders by providing connected autonomy and the opportunity for input, resources, training, coaching, and development so that we can all succeed in carrying out our compelling vision.

-WE BELIEVE in the power of reflection at all levels; observing, reviewing data, getting feedback, having powerful conversations and being open to change.
+WE BELIEVE in the power of reflection at all levels; observing, reviewing data, getting feedback, having powerful conversations, and being open to change.